CoR-Forum/regnum-starter/README.md

 Please feel free to fork this project, make your changes and submit a pull request.
 We will kindly review your pull request and merge it with our master branch.

+The .exe has been compiled using Ahk2Exe, which is included in the AHK 1.1 files downloadable [here](https://autohotkey.com/download/1.1/).

 ### Authors

 * **Blauhirn** - *Head Development* - [@phil294](https://github.com/phil294)